Jarlotee/somnium/docs/rules/combat/index.md

 ## Bypassing Defenses with Called Shots

-If you find yourself up against a wall against an armored foe you may need to change tactics.
+If you find yourself fighting a well armored foe you may need to change tactics.
 You can target a vulnerable spot in their defenses by using a called shot.
-Make a skill check with the appropriate weapon type based on your expertise on success you can bypass some of the enemies armor or potentially cause a temporary status effect.
+Make a skill check based on your weapon expertise, on success you can bypass some of the enemies armor or potentially cause a temporary status effect.
 As a GM ensure that the called shot has an impact on the fight in a balanced way.